-Since the mid-80s, the clear objective of public art has been to intervene on infrastructures so that the historic function of squares or monuments could be recovered with a completely new approach, thereby recognising the need to define a spatial whole as a social whole.
-The course engages students in research and intervention projects that will lead them to critically conjugate architecture and urban design, urban planning and landscape architecture, visual communication and plastic arts in general.
-In particular, through careful analysis of an area, the students will try to stimulate artistic processes that are capable of communicating with the physical and social environment.
+Since the mid-80s, the objective of public art has been to intervene on urban infrastructures so that the historic function of squares or monuments could be recovered, thereby recognising the spatial whole as a social whole.
+The course engages students in research and intervention projects that will lead them to critically conjugate architecture and urban design, urban planning and land-scape architecture, visual communication and plastic arts.
+Students will try to stimulate artistic processes that are capable of communicating with the physical and social environment.
 To this purpose, the course includes meetings with professionals from the world of art, sociology, anthropology, economics, and urban planning.